mayankr5/Inventory-management-system/README.md

 Now, Go server is running on **PORT**: 3000 (if you didn't change value of HTTP_PORT in .env file).

 All the API's are in postman collections.
-Import `Inventory_management_system.postman_collection` file into your postman and run all test.
+Import `Inventory_management_system.postman_collection.json` file into your postman and run all test.

 ---